 This page summarizes the databases that are available in the Hazus risk assessment tool.
-Hazus inventory consists of hazard data, boundary map data, and a proxy for the general building stock (GBS) in the continental United States, Hawaii and the U.S. held Territories.
+Hazus inventory consists of hazard data, boundary map data, and a proxy for the general building stock (GBS) in the continental United States, Alaska, Hawaii, Washington D.C., and the U.S. territories.
 Additionally, Hazus contains national data for essential facilities, high potential loss facilities, selected transportation and lifeline systems, agriculture, vehicles and demographics.

 In the Hurricane Model, terrain (surface roughness) data is derived from National Land Cover Data (NLCD) compiled in 2013 by the Multi-Resolution Land Characteristics (MRLC) Consortium.
-This is a partnership of six Federal environmental monitoring programs along with the EROS Data Center of the USGS.
-For the State of Florida, the land-use data is derived from the Florida Water Management District land use land cover data compiled in 1995.
-This comprises data from the five Water Management Districts (WMD), namely, North West Florida WMD, St. Johns River WMD, South West Florida WMD, South Florida WMD and Suwannee WMD.
+This is a partnership of six federal environmental monitoring programs along with the EROS Data Center of the United States Geological Survey (USGS).
+For the state of Florida, the land-use data is derived from the Florida Water Management District land use land cover data compiled in 1995.
+This comprises data from the five Water Management Districts (WMD), namely, North West Florida WMD, South Florida WMD, St. Johns River WMD, South West Florida WMD, and Suwannee WMD.

 The historic storm and a probabilistic storm set in the hurricane model use the Atlantic basin hurricane database or HURDAT (see note #1) encompassing the period 1886-2001.
 The probabilistic storm set goes through 1995.
 HURDAT is the official record of tropical storms and hurricanes for the Atlantic Ocean, Gulf of Mexico and Caribbean Sea, including those that have made landfall in the United States.